KaziRifatAlMuin/Automated-Elevator/README.md

 # Automated Elevator

-**My very first hardware project — Embedded Systems & IoT Lab**

 An automated two-floor elevator built with an ESP32 microcontroller, ultrasonic sensors, current sensing (ACS712), servo-controlled doors, and a simple web API for remote monitoring and control.
 Designed and implemented in collaboration with my groupmate, Rafi.
-I spent a full week designing, building and debugging both the hardware and firmware.
+I spent a full week designing, building, and debugging both the hardware and firmware.

 ---